amcp-team/repository-template/CONTRIBUTING.md

 Remember: there is no ideal code.

+### Commit Recommendation

+* Do not make huge commits - commit small reasonable changes
+* Push rarely.
+As rarely as possible
+* Refine your commit history locally
+* Make sure that project works on any commit

 ### Knowledge Base

 Is a special place where developers summarize most useful links they found during development & write their how-to's.
 We store Knowledge Base on separated Wiki Page.